Popular Methods for Online Storytelling

 The way we tell stories has evolved drastically over time.
 We constantly find new methods for preserving and sharing our stories: From drawings on cave walls, verbal recounting passed down from generation to generation and songs to more modern ways like newspapers, books, audio and video recordings.

 The newest place to tell stories is the Internet.
 And like with any other medium, telling stories online is a very powerful tool for communicating your message.
-Online Storytelling help us engage and captivate our website visitors.
+Online Storytelling helps us engage and captivate our website visitors.

 Let’s take a look at how you can get the most out of online storytelling by going through the most common ways we tell stories on the Web, as well as by discussing a few examples of good online storytelling.